argmaxml/recsplain/docs/source/how-it-works.rst

 Second, configure the system with your search filters, encoders, and metric.

-Third, index the items from you database that you want to use in the system for checking similarity.
+Third, index the items from your database that you want to use in the system for checking similarity.

 That is it.
 You can start making recommendations!

 .. note::
-   Try the :doc:`quickstart<quickstart>` or :doc:`get-started<get started>`!
+   Try it now by following the `get-started<get started> guide`!

 Make recommendations in two different ways.